Sportpalast speech: Details

 In the speech, Goebbels elaborated at length what Nazi propaganda asserted was the threat posed by so-called International Jewry: "The goal of Bolshevism is Jewish world revolution.
 They want to bring chaos to the Reich and Europe, using the resulting hopelessness and desperation to establish their international, Bolshevist-concealed, capitalist tyranny."
 Rejecting the protests of enemy nations against the Reich's Jewish policies, he stated, to deafening chants from the audience, that Germany "intends to take the most radical measures, if necessary, in good time."

 While Goebbels referred to Soviet mobilisation nationwide as "devilish", he explained that "we cannot overcome the Bolshevist danger unless we use equivalent, though not identical, methods [in a] total war".
 He then justified the austerity measures enacted, explaining them as temporary measures.

 Historically, the speech is important in that it marks the first admission by the Nazi Party leadership that they were facing problems, and launched the mobilisation campaign that, arguably, prolonged the war, under the slogan: "And storm, break loose!"
 (Und Sturm, brich los!).
 Goebbels claimed that no German was thinking of any compromise and instead that "the entire nation is only thinking about a hard war".

 Goebbels attempted to counter reports in the Allied press that German civilians had lost faith in victory by asking the audience several questions at the end, such as:

 Do you believe with the Führer and us in the final total victory of the German people?
 Are you and the German people willing to work, if the Führer orders, 10, 12 and if necessary 14 hours a day and to give everything for victory?
 Do you want total war?
 If necessary, do you want a war more total and radical than anything that we can even imagine today?

 The audio recording of the speech differs in some ways from the written record.
 Especially significant is that in the recording, Goebbels begins to mention the "extermination" of the Jews, rather than the less harsh terms used in the written version to describe the Final Solution, but catches himself in the middle of the word.
+In the written version, Goebbels does not mention the Jews in this sentence, referring only to "countermeasures" ("Gegenmaßnahmen").